 Centres within the Northampton Diocese at Milton Keynes and Northampton (also offering local counselling in Daventry, Kettering and Corby).
-Chief Executive: Mr Terry Prendergast: 020 73711341
+Chief Executive: Mr Mark Molden: 020 73711341

 See under Worldwide Marriage Encounter.

-This organisation, a registered charity, supports the Missionaries of the Poor by raising funds for their work with the poor and destitute who are living in parts of the world where there are insufficient resources, especially in Jamaica, India, the Philippines, Haiti and Uganda.
-Chairman: Monica Basham, Piddington, Northants.
-Website: www.mopsa.org.uk
+This voluntary organisation, a registered charity, founded by Father Kenneth Payne, supports the Missionaries of the Poor by raising funds for the poor and destitute that are living in parts of the world where there are insufficient resources.

 National Board of Catholic Women